 However the size isn’t the issue, it’s actually the transport within the state.
 Unfortunately public transport in Tasmania is extremely limited and will pretty much only take you between Hobart and Launceston, the two main cities.
 I had read this beforehand but thought when I was there I would surely find other alternatives, but no, it’s true – even accessing more touristy towns aside these two are near impossible without a car.

-Bringing or hiring a car will also ensure that you see some of the less touristy and more rural parts of Tasmania that are truly ‘authentic’.
+A car will also ensure that you see some of the less touristy and more rural parts of Tasmania that are truly ‘authentic’.
+Here’s a 5 day Tasmania road trip itinerary to get you started (though you’ll likely need much longer!).
 However, due to the popularity of hiring cars or campers, prices have sky rocketed in recent years and during busy periods, there are often none available at all.

 If you plan to come, make sure you book a hire car many months in advance.
 I wanted to hire one for a day and only managed to find one available after searching 6 websites and they wanted $800 for 6 hours – no thank you!!